moremorefor/PhotoshopTinyPatch/README.md

 ### MoveObjects
 Move Selected Layers like Illustrator's way.

+### RoundPathToPixelPerfect
+Rounded off the position of the anchor of the path.
+It is a pixel perfect shape.
+*Now, rectangle or rounded rectangle only.

 ### SortOrderLayers
 Sorted on the basis of the number of the layer name. <del>*Now, ascending order only.</del>
 From the Dialog, you can select ascending or descending.